dbdev8000/Studying_Csharp/README.md

 # Studying_C#
-- Lesson01: I learned how to create a C# code in vscode and create an executable with that code via terminal and also put C# in the system path using windows.
+- Lesson01: I learned how to create a C# code in vscode and create an executable with that code via terminal and also put C# in the system path using windows

-- Lesson02: Creating a file in dotnet standard.
+- Lesson02: Creating a file in dotnet standard

-- Lesson03: Variables( byte, int, char, float, string, aux).
+- Lesson03: Variables( byte, int, char, float, string, aux)

 - Lesson04: Variable scope